olganedelcu/olganedelcu/README.md

 You can reach me at: olganedelcuam@gmail.com

-Have yourself a LOVELY DAYY :)
+Have yourself a LOVELY DAY :)